-Using the bus & light rail in Jerusalem are two very convenient ways to get around the city.
-Whilst information is generally in Hebrew and English, it can sometimes be confusing with so many different routes and ticket options available, so we created this guide to getting around Jerusalem using the bus and rail.
+Using the bus and light rail in Jerusalem are two very convenient ways to get around the city.
+Information is generally in Hebrew and English.
+But it can sometimes be confusing with so many different routes and ticket options available.
+That’s why we created this guide to getting around Jerusalem using the bus and rail.

-‘Rav Kav’ smartcards are available at kiosks and other points of sale (eg. the Central Bus Station, all Cofix branches, Super-Pharm etc.) throughout the city and can be (re-)loaded at around 300 automatic machines, light rail stations, and other spots around town.
+‘Rav Kav’ smartcards are available at kiosks and other points of sale (eg. the Central Bus Station, all Cofix branches, Super-Pharm etc) throughout the city.
+They can be (re-)loaded at around 300 automatic machines, light rail stations, and other spots around town.

-Because Jerusalem has an ever-changing and complicated bus network, the easiest way to find your route is via the Egged website (unlike Tel Aviv, Egged run almost every service in Jerusalem so you only need to look there).
+Because Jerusalem has an ever-changing and complicated bus network, the easiest way to find your route is via the Egged website.
+Unlike Tel Aviv, Egged runs almost every service in Jerusalem so you only need to look there.
 The website is fully translated into English and provides all relevant information.

 Basics of the Jerusalem Light Rail

 The Jerusalem Light Rail (otherwise known as ‘the tram’) opened in 2011 and runs along one line between Mount Herzl and Pisgat Zeev.
-At Mount Herzl, Ammunition Hill, and Pisgat Zeev, there are park and ride lots where you can park and then take the Light Rail instead of driving to the city center.
+At Mount Herzl, Ammunition Hill, and Pisgat Zeev, there are park and ride lots.
+You can park and then take the Light Rail instead of driving to the city center.

 Using the Jerusalem Light Rail requires you to buy a ticket before boarding the train.
 Tickets can be purchased at stops, and cost 5.90 NIS for a single trip.
 You can also use your ‘Rav Kav’ smartcard to travel on the Light Rail.

-For most people, the most useful stretch is the section that runs from the Central Bus Station to the Damascus Gate (of the Old City) – through Mahane Yehuda, Davidka Square, Jaffa Street, and past City Hall.
-At its southern terminus at Mount Herzl, you are just a few minutes from Yad Vashem which makes it a convenient way to get here.
+For most people, the most useful stretch is the section that runs from the Central Bus Station to the Damascus Gate (of the Old City).
+It passes through Mahane Yehuda, Davidka Square, Jaffa Street, and past City Hall.
+At its southern terminus at Mount Herzl, you are just a few minutes from Yad Vashem which makes it a convenient way to get there.

-The Jerusalem bus and rail systems shut down for Shabbat on a Friday afternoon (buses stop about 30 minutes before sundown, light rail a few hours before), and resumes after sunset on Saturday night (likewise, buses start about 30 minutes later, light rail a few hours later).
-During this time, there is no public transportation in Jerusalem, so using the bus and light rail in Jerusalem on Shabbat is not possible.
+The Jerusalem bus and rail systems shut down for Shabbat on a Friday afternoon.
+Buses stop about 30 minutes before sundown, light rail a few hours before.
+Service resumes after sunset on Saturday night.
+Likewise, buses start about 30 minutes later, light rail a few hours later.
+During this time, there is no public transportation in Jerusalem.
+Using the bus and light rail in Jerusalem on Shabbat is not possible.
 Please read this dedicated article for more information on Shabbat in Jerusalem.